0xLiquidGlass/unnamed/README.md

-# Unnamed - An Algorand Wallet With UTXO Capabilities
+# Unnamed - An Algorand Wallet That Mimics UTXO

 ### Introduction